matomo-org/matomo-sdk-ios/README.md

 }
 ```

 The `siteId` is the ID that you can get if you [add a website](https://matomo.org/docs/manage-websites/#add-a-website) within the Matomo web interface.
-The `baseURL` is the URL to your Matomo web instance and has to include the "piwik.php" string.
+The `baseURL` is the URL to your Matomo web instance and has to include the "piwik.php" or "matomo.php" string.

 You can use multiple instances within one application.